Oklahoma softball beats Duke in six innings to open Women’s College World Series

 Duke designated player Francesca Frelick actually gave the visitors a 1-0 lead in the second inning.
 She hit a leadoff home run — the ball’s exit velocity clocking 65 miles per hour — and emphatically stomped her foot on home plate before celebrating with her teammates in the on-deck circle.

+Frelick said she entered the batter’s box looking for a good pitch, wanted to keep it simple.

+“First at-bat of the game, trying to get the butterflies out and just looking for something I could hit hard,” Frelick said.
+“I wasn’t trying to hit a home run.
+I was just looking for a good pitch to hit right back up the middle.”

 That lead didn’t last long.
-Oklahoma catcher Kinzie Hansen launched a two-run home run into left field, driving in center fielder Jayda Coleman.
-Two at-bats later, pinch hitter Alynah Torres added a second two-score homer to put the Sooners up, 4-1.
+Hansen launched a two-run home run into left field, driving in center fielder Jayda Coleman.
+Two at-bats later, pinch hitter Torres added a second two-score homer to put the Sooners up, 4-1.

 OU first baseman Cydney Sanders added a two-run shot over the wall in the fourth frame, ultimately putting the game out of reach.